Denhac/denhac-official-docs/sigs/sig-cnc-charter.md

 * Maintainers will support the Co-Leads in matters regarding the upkeep and management of machines.
 * Trainers will be responsible for authorizing members to use the machines safely and providing assistance with machine usage when appropriate.
 * There is not a fixed number of Maintainer and Trainer positions available; they are filled based on demonstrated skill, merit, enthusiasm, and member demand for the machines.
-* When changing leadership, responsibilities should be officially transitioned to the new party on the first day of the month following an election for new leadership, or as privately discussed between the previous and incoming leadership.

 ## Scope of the CNC SIG